-While the Tokyo area (and Ibaraki) were visiting the Fuji GC and the start of Grachan and Chibaragi styling, Fukuoka area was experimenting in their own styling.
+While the Tokyo area (and Ibaraki) were visiting the Fuji GC and the start of Grachan and Chibaragi styling, Fukuoka area was experimenting with their own styling.

 Minkara user rez30 had a simple list of what defines a Fukuoka styled car.